-It’s also a good conscience for having helped recycling still usable items laying about at your home.
+It’s also a good conscience for having helped to recycle still usable items laying about at your home.
 Here is the list of places where you can unload your stuff in descending order of effort required.
-(5 being the maximum and most difficult while 1 being the easiest, simplest.)
+(5 being maximum and most difficult while 1 being the easiest, simplest.)

 Selling your stuff in the Netherlands on Marktplaats –

-There are myriads of online marketplace where you can post your items and sell them for a fee.
+There are myriads of online marketplaces where you can post your items and sell them for a fee.
 For the newbies to the country or online marketplaces, Marktplaats.nl is the place to go for everything from your used Opel to your wedding gown.

 Also, Dutch customers are hard bargainers.
 They do not even start their bids for your item at fifty cents, they start by asking you to throw in a free HD flat-screen TV and deliver everything to their place to compensate for their inconvenience caused by the purchase of a pair of old branded underwear (an example of what people really sell on the platform) from you.

 Effort level for selling stuff on Marktplaats.nl is also quite high just simply based on the fact that you have to post your stuff one by one and discuss with potential customers, respond to bidders and arrange shipment or time and place of transactions.

-If you do a search online with the search term “Vlooienmarkt” plus the name of the city you live in, you are bound to find a flea market near you in the near future.
+If you do a search online with the search term “vlooienmarkt” plus the name of the city you live in, you are bound to find a flea market near you in the near future.
 For your convenience, you may visit this brilliant website.
 There could be as many as twenty flea-markets running on the same day around the country on a good day.

 Why a flea market?

-The idea of selling stuff on a flea market may repulse some people whose thought of flea market reminds them of fleas and any number of unpleasant things and odors.
-But so many regular Dutch people are doing it — women renting stalls with their best girlfriends to sell their clothes from last seasons.
-Parents selling their growing kids’ relatively new used clothes.
-Grandmas and granddads doing this as past-times.
+The idea of selling stuff on a flea market may repulse some people whose thought of flea market reminds them of fleas and any number of unpleasant things and odours.
+But so many regular Dutch people are doing it, such as women renting stalls with their best girlfriends to sell their clothes from last seasons.
+Parents also are selling their growing kids’ relatively new used clothes.
+Grandmas and granddads do this as past-times.

 The catch is the markets are so popular you will need to book as soon as the organizers open spots.
 Setting a calendar notification for registration date may be required in order for you to get a (decent) spot.

 Needless to say, there is also a small cost associated with renting a “kraam“.
 Setting up according to the rules of the organizers, having to open shop the whole time period they stipulate and cleaning up can also be a hassle.
-But out of all options, selling stuff on flea market has been the most fun way of getting rid of old stuff I ever had.
+But out of all options, selling stuff on the flea market has been the most fun way of getting rid of old stuff I ever had.

 Go on Facebook, join one of those buy-sell groups and post about your items…sounds easy enough.
 Many of us have experience doing that.
 From casual observations, two groups of people are especially interested in reading posts about a bargain, and they are students and expats.
 Both live in temporary living circumstances and suffer a constant need for stuff they would otherwise have access to when they could no longer just scream “Mom, help!” anymore and have their problems fixed just like that.